 As de Soto shows, “Capital is born by representing in writing—in a title, a security, a contract, and other such records—the most economically and socially useful qualities” of assets.
 “The moment you focus your attention on the title of a house, for example, and not on the house itself, you have automatically stepped from the material world into the . . . universe where capital lives” (2000, 50).

 This is, be it noted, a nonphysical universe, a universe populated by freestanding Y terms, where we can take advantage of the quasi-abstract status of its denizens in order to manipulate them in quasi-mathematical ways.
 We can create ever-new types of such entities by composition, division, and derivation.
 We can pool and collateralize assets; we can securitize loans; we can consolidate debts.
 Shareholders can buy and sell property rights in a factory without affecting the integrity of the physical asset.
-Individuals and institutions in different countries can trade unlimited quantities of these entities without the need for any physical items to be shifted from one place to another and without the need to build any spe46

-cial storage facilities to house them.
+Individuals and institutions in different countries can trade unlimited quantities of these entities without the need for any physical items to be shifted from one place to another and without the need to build any special storage facilities to house them.
 Pension funds can exploit the mathematical divisibility of capital to bring about a state of affairs in which the ownership of capital is no longer the privilege of the few.

 Most importantly, for de Soto, the quasi-abstract nature of capital allows it to serve as security in credit transactions by being moved about, virtually, between different owners and lien- and mortgage-holders.
 It is not land or buildings, but rather the associated equity—something represented in a legal record or title—which provides security to lenders for liens, mortgages, easements, and other covenants.
 We add a codicil to a title deed thereby certifying who has access to the property and under what conditions.
 We present the title deed to a bank and thereby allow the equity associated with the underlying asset to be set free for purposes of investment in other things.
-In this way the records and representations constituting the formal property system bring a new domain of quasiabstract reality into existence, whose growth is intimately associated with those advances in human welfare which are associated with economic development.
+In this way the records and representations constituting the formal property system bring a new domain of quasi-abstract reality into existence, whose growth is intimately associated with those advances in human welfare that are associated with economic development.
 Title deeds, stock certificates, mortgage contracts, and their computerized counterparts are the reliable means to discover, with great facility and on an ongoing basis, the most potentially productive qualities of resources, and “As Aristotle discovered 2,300 years ago, what you can do with things increases infinitely when you focus your thinking on their potential” (de Soto 2000, 51).
-By unleashing the potential of physical assets in the form of credit, thereby allowing new sorts of ventures and new sorts of risk, and new sorts of sharing of risk, the development of the formal property system gave rise to that quantum leap in human welfare which we associate with the success of Western capitalism.
+By unleashing the potential of physical assets in the form of credit, thereby allowing new sorts of ventures and new sorts of risk, and new sorts of sharing of risk, the development of the formal property system gave rise to that quantum leap in human welfare that we associate with the success of Western capitalism.